 Although Jason’s famous journey was more the purview of other gods, it could never have happened without Athena’s hand.
 On a quest to reclaim his throne, Jason is sent to find a golden fleece.

-Athena, approving in his quest, decides to lay her divine hands on the ship that will carry him and his crew – the Argo.
+Athena, approving of his quest, decides to lay her divine hands on the ship that will carry him and his crew – the Argo.

 The Greek goddess traveled to Zeus’ oracle at Dodona to collect oak from a sacred grove to form the beak of the ship, which is then carved into the visage of a beautiful female head, which gave the power to speak and guide the crew.